 Certified MRI Technologist: Job Description and Salary Information

 MRI technologists use specialized equipment to create cross-sectional image scans of patients to help doctors diagnose and treat patients.
 They interact directly with patients and may administer intravenous injections of contrast dyes.
-Many MRI technicians choose to become certified by the American Registry of Radiologic Technologists (AART).
+This career normally requires earning associate's degree related to radiography, which will involve participating in some clinical training.
+Depending on where they live, graduates who want to become certified can either take the certification exam offered by their state or pursue certification from the American Registry of Radiologic Technologists (AART).
+Licensure is also required in some locations.

 Certified MRI Technologist Job Description